 Each time a good behavior is displayed, you “strengthen” that good behavior muscle using positive reinforcement.
 The opposite is true as well for poor behaviors, but we’ll talk about that later.

-In short, positive reinforcement is any word or action you say or do to affirm or tell your child that what he or she said or did was good, desirable, beneficial, pleasing, etc and that they should do it again.
+- any word or action you do or say to affirm or tell someone that what he or she did or said was good, desirable, beneficial, pleasing, etc, and as a result – they should do it again

 Come back here later to read more about how this works when praising your child.